The Great Plains ADA Center serves Iowa, Kansas, Missouri and Nebraska.

 National ADA Symposium

-The National ADA Symposium is a four-day comprehensive conference on the ADA that has been held annually for the past 19 years.
-The conference offers 72 breakout sessions; preconference, keynote, and advanced discussion groups; and networking activities.
+The National ADA Symposium is a four-day comprehensive conference on the ADA and related laws.
+We have sponsored this premier event annually for the past 20 years.
+The conference offers over 100 breakout sessions, preconference, keynote, advanced workshops, and networking activities.
 Breakout sessions cover topics designed to meet the needs of the diverse group of professionals involved in ADA implementation.

-Sessions are presented by nationally recognized experts, including representatives from the key agencies involved in ADA implementation, such as the EEOC, U.S. Access Board, and U.S. Departments of Justice, Labor and Education.
+Sessions are presented by nationally recognized experts, including representatives from the key agencies involved in ADA implementation, such as the EEOC, U.S. Access Board, and U.S. Departments of Justice, Health and Human Services, Labor and Education.

-The ADA Symposium is attended by approximately 700 participants from across the United States.
-Attendees are involved in all areas of ADA implementation and include advocates, ADA coordinators, architects, business community, code officials, educators, employers, government officials, individuals with disabilities and service providers.
+Approximately 1,000 participants attend the ADA Symposium across the United States.
+Attendees are involved in all areas of ADA implementation and include advocates, ADA coordinators, architects, business members, code officials, educators, employers, government officials, individuals with disabilities and service providers.

-Evaluation data shows that the National ADA Symposium has increasing impact on local ADA implementation.
-Fully 100% of attendees (up from 96% in previous year) surveyed reported that they learned new information, strategies and skills that they use on the job and in their communities.
+Evaluation data shows that the National ADA Symposium has increased impact on local ADA implementation.
+Fully 100% of attendees (up from 96% in the previous year) surveyed reported that they learned new information, strategies and skills that they use on the job and in their communities.

-As highlighted in a Regional Success Story, the GP ADA Center is assisting the City of St. Louis and the U.S. Park Service as it plans major renovation of the St. Louis Arch to make sure people with disabilities have access to all elements of this major project, including the arch, museum and educational centers.
+The GP ADA Center is assisting the City of St. Louis and the U.S. Park Service as it plans major renovation of the St. Louis Arch to make sure people with disabilities have access to all elements of this project, including the arch, museum and educational centers.

 Outreach to Building Code Officials

 Building code officials are critical to successful implementation of the 2010 ADA Standards for Accessible Design in newly constructed buildings and renovations.
-As a member of the International Code Council (ICC), the GP ADA Center has successfully reached out to this target group through collaboration with the ICC that develops the International Building Code.
+The GP ADA Center has successfully reached out to this target group through collaboration with the International Code Council (ICC), who develops the International Building Code.
 These collaborative efforts have included working closely with ICC members to develop and present a “learning track” designed specifically for design officials at the National ADA Symposium.
-This track has become a feature at the National ADA Symposium and is promoted by the ICC to the building community.
+This track has become a feature at the National ADA Symposium and promoted by the ICC to the building community.

-The GP ADA Center has also developed an in-depth training on the 2010 ADA Standards for Accessibility specifically for the building code officials.
-The course has been approved for ICC continuing education units and is promoted through the ICC to its members.
-The American Institute of Architects (AIA) recently approved these courses and promotes participation to its members as well.
+The GP ADA Center has also developed an in-depth training on the 2010 ADA Standards for Accessibility specifically for building code officials.
+The course is approved for ICC continuing education units and is promoted through the ICC to its members.
+The American Institute of Architects (AIA) has endorsed these courses and promotes participation to its members